Ben Caldwell: Coppersmith, Silversmith, Enamellist, & Sculptor

 Education & Training

 I am a classically trained painter and sculptor, and received my Bachelor of Fine Arts from Tufts University in 1991.
 I then went on to receive further training at The Studio School of New York, Harvard University and The Boston Museum of Fine Arts.
-Before finding my passion for metalwork, I made everything from custom guitars to West African drums; but, as an artist, I wasn’t making much of a living until my father was approached by nationally known metal worker, Terry Tally.
+Before finding my passion for metalwork, I made everything from custom guitars to West African drums; but, as an artist, I wasn’t making much of a living until my father was approached by nationally known metal worker, Terry Talley.